-WEA and WISE are addressing this need by helping women build and scale clean cookstove businesses, train their families and communities to adopt cookstoves, and form networks to advocate for clean energy at the local and national levels.
+Women's Earth Alliance (WEA) and Women’s Initiative for Sustainable Environment (WISE) addresses this need by helping women build and scale clean cookstove businesses, train their families and communities to adopt cookstoves, and form networks to advocate for clean energy at the local national levels.
 Known as the Women’s Clean Cookstove Project, a multi-year initiative was launched as a capacity-building training for women entrepreneurs and leaders from Kaduna State in Nigeria to promote and sell clean cookstoves.

 The program included clean cookstove business training, leadership and advocacy skill development, and financing for clean cookstove purchasing.
-The Nigeria Clean Cookstoves Initiatives aims to train women in clean cookstoves entrepreneurship and to build a replicable training model for other regions, in addition to improving the health and safety of women.
+The Nigeria Clean Cookstoves Initiatives aims to train women in clean cookstoves entrepreneurship and build a replicable training model for other regions and improve the health and safety of women.
 Around 93,000 people die each year of smoke-related illness in Nigeria, and globally 3 billion people cook over open fires, producing 2-5% of annual greenhouse gas emissions.

 After completing the training with the support of Nigerian women trainers and cookstove vendors, all participants have a strong foundation of economic principles, technical know-how on clean cooking technologies, marketing strategies, and leadership skills.